Aliyan669/Aptech-Work/Learning Laravel/doc.md

 ## Database: Query Builder:

-## what is Query Builder in Laravel?
+## What is Query Builder in Laravel?

 Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.